AMWA-TV/bcp-006-03/docs/NMOS With H.265.md

 TR-10-11 and TR-10-?? mandate the use of the AMWA [IS-04][IS-04] and [IS-05][IS-05] NMOS Specifications in IPMX compliant systems.

-AMWA IS-04 and IS-05 already have support for RTP transport and can signal the media type `video/H265` as defined in RFC 6184.
+AMWA IS-04 and IS-05 have support for various transport protocols and can signal the media type `video/H265` as defined in RFC 6184.

 ## Use of Normative Language